sstark/traycortex/README.md

   - Configuration file to allow customizing the borgmatic command
   - **ssh-agent detection** to enable easy use of password protected ssh keys

 Along with it comes a *traycortex-cli* application, that is used in the borgmatic hooks configuration to signal the tray icon.
-Currently the only states that are implemented are "job_started" and "job_finished".
+Possible states are "job_started", "job_finished" and "job_error".

 ![screenshot of tray running](doc/tray-running.png)